Lebay Meaning In Indonesian

 Welcome to my blog.

-Also, in this blog, I present to you the Indonesian language used by Indonesians in our daily lives, not just a bunch of formal text in the textbook that we rarely use in our everyday conversations.
-However, because I live mostly in Jakarta, my perspective of teaching comes from the language that is used in Jakarta.
-Indonesia is so big, and I can't cover all the language styles used in many parts of Indonesia.
+In this blog, I present the Indonesian language used by Indonesians in our daily lives, not just a bunch of formal text in the textbook that we rarely use in everyday conversations.

 Thank you very much.
 I hope that you will find my blog helpful in your journey of learning the Indonesian language.
-Selamat belajar dan membaca ya.

 Comments